CassieMarie0728/my-awesomeness/README.md

 - [LaughingMuffin/apk-killer-java-mod-menu](https://github.com/LaughingMuffin/apk-killer-java-mod-menu) - Android Java Mod Menu using APK Killer
 - [LawnchairLauncher/lawnchair](https://github.com/LawnchairLauncher/lawnchair) - No clever tagline needed.
 - [MehdiTAZI/BitCoinAccountsBlanceChecker](https://github.com/MehdiTAZI/BitCoinAccountsBlanceChecker) - the project generates a csv file with private and public keys with it corresponding current balance from the main bitcoin blockchain.
-- [MorpheApp/morphe-patches-library](https://github.com/MorpheApp/morphe-patches-library) - Shared library for use by patch developers
 - [NeoApplications/Neo-Launcher](https://github.com/NeoApplications/Neo-Launcher) - Neo-Launcher
 - [Porvil/PGP-Tool](https://github.com/Porvil/PGP-Tool) - PGP Tool for Android
 - [PsProsen-Dev/OpenClawOnAndroid](https://github.com/PsProsen-Dev/OpenClawOnAndroid) - OpenClaw on Android (OCA) - Run OpenClaw on Android with a single command — no proot, no Linux -🦞 Turn any Android phone into a 24/7 AI server — one command, zero hassle.
 No proot, no Ubuntu, pure Termux.